CartoDB/cartodb/doc/API.md

 ##### Arguments

-- **layerDefinition**: an object with the sql and cartocss that defines the data, should be like
+- **layerDefinition**: an object with the sql and cartocss that defines the data, like:

 <div class="code-title">layerDefinition</div>
 ```javascript